-In addition, yoga teacher will guide you through the specific yoga postures designed to build strength in your thighs, lengthening your spine, or open tight hips and instead of English names, like Warrior Two, Downward Facing Dog, or Pigeon Pose you might hear him or her say Virabhadrasana Dve (Warrior Two), Adho Mukha Svanasana (Downward Facing Dog), Eka Pada Rajakapotasana (One-Legged King Pigeon Pose).
+In addition, the yoga teacher will guide you through the specific yoga postures designed to build strength in your thighs, lengthen your spine, or open tight hips, and instead of English names, like Warrior Two, Downward Facing Dog, or Pigeon Pose you might hear him or her say Virabhadrasana Dve (Warrior Two), Adho Mukha Svanasana (Downward Facing Dog), Eka Pada Rajakapotasana (One-Legged King Pigeon Pose).

 You don’t have to separately study the names of yoga poses in Sanskrit to be able to reap the benefits of this practice.
 If you show up in your yoga class regularly, you will learn by heart the chants, the names, and the meaning of Sanskrit words that your yoga instructor is using.
 It will come naturally and without effort.

 ‘Om Shanti Namaste’ is a phrase that is often used to greet or bid farewell in yoga, meditation, and a spiritual context.
 It is a way of wishing for peace and harmony, acknowledging the Divine within each person, and expressing gratitude.
 It is often referred to as a blessing.